Looking for things to do when spending a weekend in Budapest?

 Even though the market is extremely popular among tourists, it somehow managed to preserve its authentic local atmosphere, which we think is quite charming.

-While wandering around the market hall, you’ll notice a broad variety of locally grown produce such as fresh fruit, veggies, meat and traditional Hungarian delicacies – including lángos, Tokaj wines and Hungarian paprika.
+While wandering around the market hall, you’ll notice a wide variety of locally grown produce such as fresh fruit, veggies, meat and traditional Hungarian delicacies – including lángos, Tokaj wines and Hungarian paprika.

 To us, the Great Market Hall is the perfect place to get a feel for the city and its folk.